 The ACNM business meetings are an excellent opportunity to see how ACNM works, learn about current issues affecting midwifery, and help shape the future initiatives and the priorities of your professional organization.
 Business meetings are open to all members, although voting privileges are not extended to associate members or students.
-All members are permitted to voice their opinions in accordance with the ACNM Code of Conduct, ACNM anti-discrimination and anti-harassment policies and business meeting procedures.
+All members are permitted to share their opinions in accordance with the ACNM Code of Conduct, ACNM anti-discrimination and anti-harassment policies and business meeting procedures.
 Your opinions are highly valued.
 Attendance of every member at Business Meetings is critical, as it ensures that voting can take place.

 Business Meeting Motions FAQS

 If you’re new to association business meetings, the idea of submitting motions may be intimidating.
 The following frequently asked questions, based on Robert’s Rules of Order Newly Revised and ACNM bylaws will help demystify the process.